Middlesbrough: Bridges

-Via a 1907 Act of Parliament, Sir William Arrol & Co. of Glasgow built the Tees Transporter Bridge (1911) which spans the river between Middlesbrough and Port Clarence.
+Sir William Arrol & Co. of Glasgow built the Tees Transporter Bridge (1911), via a 1907 Act of Parliament, which spans the river between Middlesbrough and Port Clarence.
 It is a Grade II* listed building.
 Some of the film Billy Elliot was filmed on the bridge.
 At 850 ft long and 225 ft high, it is one of the largest of its type in the world.
 Since reopening after restoration and flood protection work in 2013 and 2015 the bridge has been closed for long periods due to safety concerns.
-In August 2022, the Mayor of Middlesbrough announced that one of the legs is sinking, and that the estimated costs of repairs have been increasing: the bridge's future remains under consideration.
+In August 2022, the mayor of Middlesbrough announced that one of the legs is sinking, and that the estimated costs of repairs have been increasing: the bridge's future remains under consideration.

 The Tees Newport Bridge opened further up the river in 1934.
-Newport bridge still stands and is passable by traffic: it formerly lifted vertically in the centre.
+Newport bridge still stands and is passable by traffic; it formerly lifted vertically in the centre.